niharikabalachandra/Language-Detection-MultinomialLogisticRegression/README.md

 # Inference

+By means of experimenting with hyperparameters we see that the character frequency analysis serves better than word frequency analysis in the case of language detection.
+This reinforces the idea that learning to differentiate languagues is mostly about learning the disassociation between the script of a language rather than the vocabulary of a language.

+It is therefore important to remove digits and common punctuations in the imported raw text data which may be common accross languages and therefore, add noise to the training data.
+This process helps is bring to the fore the difference across languages.

+Multinomial logistic regression does poorly when it comes to differentiating between similar languages as seen with Slovak and Czech, which were often missclassified.

+# Conclusion

 The European Parliment corpus is sizable at about 5 GB.
 This would seem to be a data at scale problem requiring Big Data analysis.
 However, by means of sampling we can execute the language detection classifier on a regular PC using the SciPy stack.
 Around 26.5 MB of text files were randomly selected for each language and analysis was carried out for this subsample (~554 MB) of the 5 GB corpus.
 We are able to still get a model accuracy of 93.1775%, with the model generalizing to new unseen data.

+# Future work

+The 4-gram character analysis model can be further improved by implementing a grid-search method that helps fine tune the model hyperparameters.

+We can also try higher n-gram models however the time required to train these models may be very high on a regular PC

+A Neural network model can be implemented which may perform better, however, the computational expense of training such a large dataset on a neural network architecture does not justify the gain in prediction accuracy.